daos-stack/daos/src/utils/py/README.md

 Ctypes documentation can be found here <https://docs.python.org/3/library/ctypes.html>

-The following demonstrates a simplified example of calling the C function `daos_pool_tgt_exclude_out` from Python, with each input parameter to the C function being cast via ctypes.
+The following demonstrates a simplified example of creating a Python wrapper for the C function `daos_pool_tgt_exclude_out`, with each input parameter to the C function being cast via ctypes.
 This also demonstrates struct representation via ctypes:

 ```C
 // daos_exclude.c